Beaton & Pollock: The New Soft Look 1951

 The photos Vogue had published represent the tension between the masculine and intensive character of Pollock’s paintings and on the other hand the soft and feminine nature of the fashion models.
 The elegant and stylized manner in which Beaton took the photos also comes into play.

 The confrontation between the ‘elitist’ art and commercial fashion.
 The stigma it had and still has.
 It’s this duality that keeps triggering my brains.
-Without going into deep theoretical art discussions about the possible downgrading aspect of the art through commercial collaborations (and I can assure you, there are A LOT!), Paul Mattick explained it in his book Art in its time in a more positive way:
+Without going into deep theoretical art discussions about the possible downgrading aspect of the art through commercial collaborations, Paul Mattick explained it in his book Art in its time in a more positive way:

 It is easy to see why these images have come to haunt contemporary studies of Pollock’s work: their elegant composition brings into juxtaposition a set of polar categories that have been used to talk about art throughout the modern period: avant-garde and fashion, abstraction and representation, autonomy and decoration, painting and photography, production and consumption, masculinity and feminity, art and commerce. […] As a group they structure the field of discourse concerning the making and receiving of modern art.